dipi-unimore/python-mock-physical-twin/README.md

 To run the IoT device emulator, follow these steps:

 ### Prerequisites

-- Python 3.x installed on your system.
+- Python>3.13.x installed on your system.
 - Required Python packages installed:

 ```bash